A still from INSIGHT’s Video 1, projected in the front room—depicting the outer world.

 A Three-Channel Video and Spatial Installation

-This project echoes a Zen Buddhist quote: 'Before enlightenment, chop wood, carry water.
-After enlightenment, chop wood, carry water.'
-While external actions (doing) may appear unchanged, the internal awareness (being) undergoes a profound shift- a transformation INSIGHT seeks to explore.
+The project found resonance with a Zen concept: "Before enlightenment, chop wood, carry water.
+After enlightenment, chop wood, carry water."
+While external actions remain unchanged, internal awareness transforms—this is at the core of INSIGHT.

-Author Echart Tolle wrote: "Doing is never enough if you neglect Being."
+As Eckhart Tolle wrote, “Doing is never enough if you neglect Being.”
+INSIGHT makes this distinction tangible.

 INSIGHT builds on I Am The One Man Show | 我 是場獨角戲, a video projection introducing Roger’s documentation.
 This work debuted on December 22, 2018, at the Outdoor Plaza of the Pingtung Performing Arts Center in Pingtung, Taiwan, Roger’s birth city and hometown.